TTT-2/ttt_addon_graphics/reworked_shop/README.md

 ## Contributing - Getting Started

 Download the template file from [here](https://github.com/TimGoll/ttt_addon_graphics/tree/master/reworked_shop/templates/).
 An example is included.
 If you want to contribute to this project without knowing how to use photoshop, you can help to extend the list at the end of this file.
 Please open a pullrequest if you want to contribute new icons or an updated list.
-Since photoshopfiles and other binary files can't be merged upload your designdfiles into [/reworked_shop/userdata/](https://github.com/TimGoll/ttt_addon_graphics/tree/master/reworked_shop/userdata/) named `YOUR_USERNAME.psd`.
+Since photoshopfiles and other binary files can't be merged, upload your design files into [/reworked_shop/userdata/](https://github.com/TimGoll/ttt_addon_graphics/tree/master/reworked_shop/userdata/) named `YOUR_USERNAME.psd`.<br>
 By contributing to this project you confirm that you **do not use any copyrighted material** and that you loose any claims for your work.

 ## Design Guidelines